 Herbal Medicine for Beginners by Katja Swift and Ryn Midura

 Making Plant Medicine by Richo Cech

 The Story of Tea by Mary Lou Heiss & Robert J. Heiss

 The Book of Tea by Okakura Kakuzo

-Please note: This is for informational purposes only.
+Please note: This is for educational and informational purposes only.
 It’s not intended to replace medical advice, diagnose, or treat.
 Every person is different and may react to different herbs and teas differently.
 Never use teas or herbs to treat serious medical conditions on your own.
+Some herbs may also react with medications so it's important to involve your health provider in your decision to use.
 Seek professional medical advice.